simon-ritchie/apysc/docs_src/source/svg_text.md

   - A line-thickness (line-width) setting.
 - `leading`: float or Number, optional
   - A text-leading size.
-- `align`: SVGTextAlign, default SVGTextAlign.LEFT
+- `align`: SvgTextAlign, default SvgTextAlign.LEFT
   - A text-align setting.
 - `bold`: Union[bool, Boolean], optional
   - A boolean, whether this text is a bold style or not.